mykelcodex/personal/content/blog/flexibility-in-css-with-tailwindcss.md

 #### **Component-friendly**

+Tailwind provides tools for [**extracting component classes**](https://tailwindcss.com/docs/extracting-components) from repeated utility patterns, making it easy to update multiple instances of a component from one place.

 While you can do a _lot_ with just utility classes, as a project grows it can be useful to codify common patterns into higher-level abstractions.

-Tailwind provides tools for [**extracting component classes**](https://tailwindcss.com/docs/extracting-components) from repeated utility patterns, making it easy to update multiple instances of a component from one place.

 #### **Designed to be customized**

-If it makes sense to be customizable, Tailwind lets you customize it.
-This includes colors, border sizes, font weights, spacing utilities, breakpoints, shadows, and tons more.
+Tailwind gives you the freedom to customize anything without breaking you eg border, width, shadow, bg-color etc

 Tailwind is written in [**PostCSS**](http://postcss.org/) and configured in JavaScript, which means you have the full power of a real programming language at your fingertips.